davidtwco/rfcs/text/0000-build-std.md

 that the proposed design is compatible.

-rustc's flag to enable sanitizers will be a target modifier, as the instrumentation must be present for all of the crates to avoid false positives.
+rustc's flag to enable sanitizers will be a target modifier, as the instrumentation must be present for all of the crates to avoid false negatives.

 rustc's sanitizer support attempts to locate sanitizer runtimes in the sysroot (`$sysroot/lib/rustlib/$target/lib/`) to link against.
 Rust already ships